Joshua Ringel Memorial Reading

 The Joshua Ringel Memorial Fund honors CTY (Center for Talented Youth) alumnus and avid poetry lover Joshua Ringel and his parents, Mel and Barbara.
 The fund supports the arts in Baltimore by bringing a distinguished poet to the city each year for a free public poetry reading.

 Josh's teacher, the renowned poet Kenneth Koch, gave the inaugural Joshua Ringel Memorial Reading in 1998.
-Since then, many other distinguished poets including Naomi Shihab Nye, Natasha Tretheway, Billy Collins, John Ashbery, Sharon Olds, and Kevin Young have lent their voices to this remarkable series.
+Since then, many other distinguished poets including Terrance Hayes, Naomi Shihab Nye, Natasha Tretheway, Billy Collins, John Ashbery, and Sharon Olds have lent their voices to this remarkable series.
 A gift from Josh's father in 2004 created an endowment at Johns Hopkins, with a goal of sustaining the reading in perpetuity.

 Learn more about Joshua Ringel and how to support the fund.